Project-Sylos/Spectra/internal/types/README.md

 ## JSON Tags

-All types include JSON tags for API serialization and database tags for DuckDB operations.
+All types include JSON tags for API serialization and database tags for SQLite operations.
 This ensures consistent data representation across all layers.

 ## Validation